HatimMano/libraries_battle_DL/README.md

 ## The Verdict

-This project serves as a platform for a comparative analysis between TensorFlow and PyTorch in the realm of handwritten letter recognition.
+This project serves as a platform for exploring the capabilities of PyTorch in the realm of handwritten letter recognition.